gatsbyjs/gatsby/packages/gatsby-image/README.md

 There are two types of responsive images supported by gatsby-image.

-1. Images that have a _fixed_ width and height
+1. Images that have a _fixed_ width and height.
-2. Images that stretch across a _fluid_ container
+2. Images that stretch across a _fluid_ container.

 In the first scenario, you want to vary the image's size for different screen resolutions -- in other words, create retina images.